ragdolldynamics/ragdoll-maya/docs/pages/download.md

 As of `Ragdoll {{ config.latest_version }}` these are the current known limitations of Ragdoll.

-- Must visit start frame on scene open
-- Maya 2022 crashes when calling `Delete Physics`
+- Maya 2022.0 crashes when calling `Delete Physics`, use Maya 2022.1

 <div class="hboxlayout align-center">
     <a href="/releases/2021.04.23#known-issues" class="button blue"><b>More</b></a>